Category: Resources

 • REMI Implementation Infographic: Quarterly updates and progress

 Our new quarterly infographic provides a snapshot of how London’s health organisations are adopting and implementing the Race Equity Maturity Index (REMI).
-Developed by the Race Equality Foundation, REMI is a tool designed to support

 While initially created to report to our funders, this work also reflects our broader commitment to transparency, shared learning, and system-wide change.
 By combining data on downloads, implementation status, and reach across the sector, the infographic offers a clear, visual picture of progress and highlights areas for growth.